Shashwat-Aneja/Scratch-Battle-Royale/README.md

-# Scratch Battle Royale
+# Scratch Battle Royale (Documentation-Only Version)

-A simple yet engaging Battle Royale game created using Scratch (block-based programming).
-Features player movement, weapon mechanics, enemy bots, and a shrinking safe zone system.

-This project demonstrates logic building, event handling, game loops, and collision concepts in a beginner-friendly environment.
+This repository documents the full game logic, design, and systems behind my Scratch-based Battle Royale game.
+The original `.sb3` file is not available, so this repository serves as a clean, professionally structured technical documentation archive.

 ---

-## 🎮 Gameplay Features
+## 🎮 Project Summary

+This Battle Royale game was originally created using Scratch's block programming.
+It includes:

-- **Player Controls:** Movement, aiming, and shooting
+- Player movement and collision
-- **Weapons:** Simple firing mechanics using Scratch clones
+- Shooting mechanics using clones
-- **Enemies:** Basic AI that moves toward the player
+- Enemy AI that tracks and follows the player
-- **Safe Zone:** Shrinks gradually, forcing movement toward the center
-- **Health & Damage:** Player and enemies take damage during combat
+- Health system for player and enemies
-- **Victory Condition:** Last player standing wins
+- Shrinking safe zone that forces movement
+- Win/lose conditions based on survival

+Even without the `.sb3` file, this repository provides a full breakdown of the internal architecture and logic.

 ---

-## 📂 Project Structure
+## 📂 Repository Structure